Python Program to Get the Full Path of the Current Working Directory

 Introduction

 Navigating file systems is a common task in programming, especially when your application needs to interact with files and directories.
-Python simplifies these operations through its robust standard libraries.
-One such task is retrieving the full path of the current working directory, which is essential for file management and scripts that depend on file locations.
+Python simplifies this through its robust standard libraries, making it easy to manage paths, check locations, and retrieve full directory paths.
+One such task is printing the full path of the current working directory, which is essential for file management and scripts that depend on file locations.

 Basic Retrieval of the Current Working Directory